 This assertion was evaluated by calculating the UTC offset for the navigation message subframe 4 page 18 data broadcast by each SV transmitting a healthy indication in the navigation message at each 15 minute interval.
-As in Section 3.1.5, only UTC offset information with an epoch time (t{ot}) that is in the range current time $\leq t{ot} \leq$ current time + 72 hours were considered valid.
-That offset was used to compute the corresponding UTCOE from truth data obtained from the USNO [7].
-Any UTCOE values that exceed the NTE threshold of ±120 nsec were investigated to determine if they represent actual violations of the NTE threshold or were artifacts of data processing.
+As in Section 3.2.7, only UTC offset information with an epoch time (t{ot}) that is in the range current time $\leq t{ot} \leq current$ time + 72 hours were considered valid.
+That offset was used to compute the corresponding UTCOE from truth data obtained from USNO [7].
+Any UTCOE values that exceed the NTE threshold of ± 120 nsec were investigated to determine if they represented actual violations of the NTE threshold or were artifacts of data processing.

-No values exceeding the NTE threshold were found in 2017.
-The value farthest from zero for the year was -5.393 nsec (during January).
-Therefore the assertion is verified for 2017.
+No values exceeding the NTE threshold were found in 2018.
+The value farthest from zero for the year was -5.729 nsec (during July).
+Therefore the assertion is verified for 2018.

-3.3 SIS Continuity
+3.4 SIS Continuity

-3.3.1 Unscheduled Failure Interruptions
+3.4.1 Unscheduled Failure Interruptions

-The metric is stated in SPSPS08 Table 3.6-1 as follows:
+The SIS Continuity metric is stated in SPSPS08 Table 3.6-1 as follows:

-• "≥ 0.9998 Probability Over Any Hour of Not Losing the SPS SIS Availability from a Slot Due to Unscheduled Interruption"
+• "\geq 0.9998 Probability Over Any Hour of Not Losing the SPS SIS Availability from a Slot Due to Unscheduled Interruption"